shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 return $discount;
 ```

+For those of you wondering about the method `setGood`:
+The method `setGood` marks a line item as a `good` if it's set to `true`.
+This is necessary for properly filtering the line items
+for e.g. a rule of the rule system.
+Imagine a rule "Cart discount", which applies a 10€ discount if the cart's sum is more than 100.
+Now imagine you'd have a cart sum of 102€, the discount would be applied and substract 10€.
+In a next iteration, the rule's validity would be checked again and the rule system would notice, that the discount is no longer valid,
+since the cart's sum is only 92€.
+The discount would be removed, which raises the sum to 102€ again.
+This way, the discount would be added, only to then invalidate it's own rule.
+The solution is to only consider goods for this calculation.
+And no, you can't use `LineItem::PRODUCT_LINE_ITEM_TYPE` for this, since there might be custom line item types, which are to be considered
+a good as well.
+Such as the bundle itself.

-Now all bundle line items are provided with all necessary information and can be processed afterwards in the `process`.
+Now all bundle line items are enriched with all necessary information and can be processed afterwards in the `process`.

 ### Implementing the `process`

 Implementing the `\Shopware\Core\Checkout\Cart\CartProcessorInterface` requires to implement the `process` function.

-In this function it is your task to calculate the prices of the bundle and move the bundle from the previous cart to a new cart.
+In this method, it is your task to calculate the prices of the bundle and move the bundle from the previous cart to a new cart.
+But what does that even mean?
+The `process` method receives to instances of an cart.
+The first one `Cart $original` contains all the original information, such as your bundle line item and all its children.
+The second instance, `Cart $toCalculate`, is actually an empty cart instance, only containing line items that were added from previous **processors**, not collectors, already.
+It is the one, which will be used when all the calculating is done.
-Moving the bundle into the new cart should prevent line items from sneaking through the cart process that were not considered by anyone.
+This prevents line items from sneaking through the cart process that were not considered by any processor and thus will be automatically dropped.

+Of course, this also means, that you have to add your bundle line item to the `$toCalculate` cart again.

-As before, this is the entire source code for implementing the `\Shopware\Core\Checkout\Cart\CartProcessorInterface` in your bundle plugin and will be explained in more detail below.
+As before, this is the entire source code for implementing the `CartProcessorInterface` in your bundle plugin and will be explained in more detail below.
 ```php
 <?php declare(strict_types=1);